jchin1968/presentations/deck/2018-04-17_service-tags/slides.md

 ---
 # Our use case
-- Manufacturer with shipments to various countries
+- Bike store with shipments to various countries
 - Shipping costs varies depending on the country due to different carriers, taxes, regulations, etc.

 ---